patrick-crawford/WEB422-Backup/notes/intro-web-api-security.md

 });
 ```

-There's a lot going on in the above code, but the key pieces involve first defining the jwtOptions (using the **jwtFromRequest** and **secretOrKey** properties) and then defining the "strategy" as a middleware function using the jwtOptions and providing a callback function.
-The callback function simply checks that there is indeed a valid jwt_payload and if so
+There's a lot going on in the above code, but the key pieces involve first defining the **jwtOptions** (using the **jwtFromRequest** and **secretOrKey** properties) and then defining the "strategy" as a (JwtStrategy) middleware function using the jwtOptions and providing a callback function.
+The callback function simply checks that there is indeed a valid jwt_payload and if so, invoke the **next()** method with the payload data as it's second parameter.
+If the jwt_payload is invalid, the **next()** method will be called without the payload data, which will cause our server to return a **401 (Unauthorized)** error.

 <br>